 - A four-week summer program is provided during July to help acclimate students to campus.
 It is mandatory and free to EOP students.

-TOEFL/ACT/GED: Score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 17 on the ACT’s; OR a score of 2,750 or above on GED examination.
-GED recipients are required to provide composite SAT scores and high school transcripts up through their separation from high school.
+TOEFL/GED: Score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 2,750 or above on GED examination.
+GED recipients are required to provide high school transcripts up through their separation from high school.
 All applicants must be high school graduates or GED recipients.

 Transfers: Applicants must be “previously” EOP at another college.
 Applicants must have a minimum cumulative GPA of 2.5 or higher based upon full-time enrollment for one year for consideration.
 The strongest transfer candidates will have a cumulative GPA of a 3.0 or higher.